interlok-testing/testing_json/README.md

 transformations to be made.
 The service takes source JSON content and applies the transform definition, the result of which will be more JSON content.

-## json-streaming

-To test the JSON streaming components it is necessary to have a workflow with a consumer, as the service tester has problems with such large files.
-There for the streaming workflow has a file system consumer, which polls the directory *in*.
-There is a particularly large JSON file, *stream-test.json*, which the streaming transformation service will turn into XML.